odin-the-ruler/Octomod/Readme.md

 ## Reminder

 Please ensure that you do not break Telegram's Terms of Service while using this project.
+Playing fast using the `/pf` command can lead to spam, which violates Telegram's Terms of Service.
+It is recommended to switch to the default `/pn` command to avoid issues.